 It’s very hard to tell your dog ‘no’ when he or she wants a bit of your food.
 While he or she definitely would love to try everything that is on your plate, the truth is that dogs and humans have very different digestive systems.
 There are certain foods that are great for you but aren’t so good for dogs, while some of the things that they love aren’t quite as good for humans.

 As a dog owner, though, it’s hard to tell your dog to go away every time you are eating.
-If you’re not willing to absolutely say no to all table food, it’s a good idea to know what your dog can and cannot eat.
+If you’re not willing to absolutely say no to all table food, it’s a good idea to know what your dog cannot eat.
 It’s more or less impossible to recognize all the foods that your dog can and cannot have, but ensuring that you are aware of how your dog will react to your staples is always a good idea.

 If you frequently add radishes to your meals, for example, you might want to know, ‘can dogs eat radishes?’.
 It’s a good idea to learn what happens when dogs eat radishes.
 Fortunately, doing so doesn’t require a degree in veterinary medicine or in food sciences.